 It’s helpful to think about prices before you apply, too.
 For some students, it’ll cost less or the same to study abroad than complete another semester at home.
 That affordability might be different for others who need scholarships and loans to afford school.

 If you estimate finances early, you make things easier for yourself later.
 Be sure to look at potential costs for every program that grabs your interest.
-You need to calculate tuition, flights, housing, transportation and food.
+You need to calculate tuition, flights, safe and affordable housing, transportation and food.
 There might be additional fees for visas and other documentation, too.

 3. Start the Application Process